 Fenty Savage:Here’s How Rihanna Showed Support To Megan Thee Stallion While ALSO Pettily Shading The HELL Out Of Draya Michele

 It’s been a couple of weeks since Megan Thee Stallion was the victim of gun violence at the hands of Tory Lanez, allegedly.
 Since then, much of the internet has been split between showing support and mocking her for her injuries.
-One such person who had jokes was Draya Michele.
-Last week she had this to say: “I predict that they had some sort of Bobby and Whitney love that drove them down this… type of road,” Draya said on the podcast.
+Social media comedian, Jess Hilarious is receiving a lot of flak online for reenacting the incident.
+However, one of the most notorious offenders was Draya Michele, who lit keyboard warriors on fire last week with her comments comparing the Tory and Megan shooting to that of the controversial relationship between Bobby Brown and Whitney Houston:

 “I’m here for it.
 I like that.
 I want you to like me so much you shoot me in the foot, too.”

-She was clearly making light of it all, to which Megan responded: “Dumb b**** that s*** ain’t f**** funny who tf jokes about getting shot…”
+“Dumb b**** that s*** ain’t f**** funny who tf jokes about getting shot…”

 “And f*** all the h** a** n****s making jokes about it too.
 I’ll talk about shit when I get ready.”